adriangs1996/wintry/docs/index.md

 ![](https://img.shields.io/static/v1?label=pypi%20package&message=v0.1.0&color=<blue>&style=plastic&logo=github&logoColor=4ec9b0)

-Hello, friend, welcome to winter.
+Hello, friend, welcome to Wintry.
 You may have stumble with this project searching for a python web framework, well, you got what you want.

 Pherhaps you know many other frameworks, pherhaps you know Django, or maybe Flask, or hopefully FastAPI.
 And odds are that you are willing to take a new project for a ride with a new alternative.
-Well, winter is this, your new alternative, one that do not push you out of your confort zone, but do not take the "written before" path.
+Well, Wintry is this, your new alternative, one that do not push you out of your confort zone, but do not take the "written before" path.

-Beign accured, if you have used FastAPI, you would feel at home, winter is heavilly inspired in FastAPI, it actually uses it whenever it can.
+Beign accured, if you have used FastAPI, you would feel at home, Wintry is heavilly inspired in FastAPI, it actually uses it whenever it can.
 But it add a bunch of 'cool' stuff on top.